ComposableFi/composable/docs/docs/technology/cvm/virtual-wallet.md

 **Why is the user's funds not showing up on their native wallet?**

 Until native wallets on individual chains provide support for the CVM, users will need to make use of a CVM-specific wallet and accompanying dashboard.
-These specialised tools are designed to consolidate and display the user's assets across all chains where the CVM is operational.
+These specialized tools are designed to consolidate and display the user's assets across all chains where the CVM is operational.

 **Does this mean the Virtual wallet is custodial?**

 No, the Virtual Wallet is non-custodial.
-The instance of the CVM executor is created per user signature therfore, the funds are always in the CVM executor which is owned by the user or in flight over IBC.
+The instance of the CVM executor is created per user signature.
+Therfore, the funds are always in the CVM executor which is owned by the user or in flight over IBC.

 CVM contracts are managed by cross chain DAO.

 ## Benefits of the Virtual Wallet

 The Virtual Wallet streamlines operations, reduces risks, enhances gas efficiency, and promotes increased liquidity usage.
+Additional benefits include:

-1. Opt for Local Atomic Exchange: Instead of relying on multi-block swaps that may fail, it executes local atomic exchanges followed by cross-chain transfers, which have a lower likelihood of failure.
+1. **Opt for Local Atomic Exchange:** Instead of relying on multi-block swaps that may fail, it executes local atomic exchanges followed by cross-chain transfers, which have a lower likelihood of failure.

-2. Simplify Multi-hop Operations: Replaces multi-hop transfers and multi-hop swaps with location-based operations on assets already accessible in wallets with delegated liquidity, such as through CoW orders.
+2. **Simplify Multi-hop Operations:** Replaces multi-hop transfers and multi-hop swaps with location-based operations on assets already accessible in wallets with delegated liquidity, such as through CoW orders.

-3. Flexible Fund Management: Allows cross-chain asset management to adjust path prefixes, either expanding or reducing them when beneficial.
+3. **Flexible Fund Management:** Allows cross-chain asset management to adjust path prefixes, either expanding or reducing them when beneficial.

-4. Consolidate Cross-Chain Operations: Bundles multiple small cross-chain operations into a single transaction for improved efficiency.
+4. **Consolidate Cross-Chain Operations:** Bundles multiple small cross-chain operations into a single transaction for improved efficiency.

-**The role of Solvers in an example**
+**The role of Solvers in MANTIS in an example use case for the virtual wallet**

 Alice seeks to exchange her ETH for ATOM on Neutron.